Under Florida law, leaving the scene of an accident, also sometimes referred to as a “hit-and-run,” is a criminal offense.

 Driving without insurance is against the law, and many people don’t want to get caught if they crash without it.
 In addition to criminal penalties, they know they are likely to be held personally responsible for the cost of any damages.

-In these cases, victims must rely on uninsured/underinsured motorist coverage (UM/UIM coverage).
+In these cases, our Fort Lauderdale lawyers know that victims must rely on uninsured/underinsured motorist coverage (UM/UIM coverage).
 While such coverage is not mandated in Florida, it usually comes standard with most auto insurance policies, and customers that wish to decline it must do so in writing.

 Uninsured and underinsured motorist coverage is designed to help injured persons pay bills associated with a crash caused by another driver who either doesn’t have an auto insurance policy (or who has not been located) or who has a policy with liability limits that are too low to cover crash-related losses.